anynines/a9s-kubernetes-training/website/docs/kubernetes/70-jobs/80-cron-jobs.md

 And obtain CRON Job details:

-    kubectl decribe cronjob cron-job-hello-world
+    kubectl describe cronjob cron-job-hello-world

-The `Events` section will list a number of Jobs. **Apperently, CRON Jobs are used to derive Jobs which in turn create Pods.**
+The `Events` section will list a number of Jobs. **Appearently, CRON Jobs are used to derive Jobs which in turn create Pods.**

 The CRON Job should be executed periodically every 2 minutes.